 Google Sheets and SQL Server can make a powerful data management combination.
 The cloud-based Sheets provide easy collaboration, while SQL Server offers robust relational database capabilities for storing and querying data.

 Connecting your Google Sheets to SQL Server database allows you to synchronize data between these platforms.
-This opens up possibilities like building collaborative business intelligence dashboards on top of your Sheets data fed from a SQL Server database.
+This opens up possibilities like building collaborative business intelligence dashboards on top of your Sheets data from the SQL Server database.

 Overview of SQL Server